Luceta McRoy

 About

-Dr. Luceta McRoy is the assistant director of the Center for Diversity in Public Health Leadership Training Program.
+Dr. Luceta McRoy is the assistant director of the Center for Excellence in Public Health Leadership.
 In her role, she is responsible for the program structure, curricula development and implementation of research design, and professional mentoring for the Maternal and Child Health-Leadership Education Advocacy Research Network (MCH-LEARN) and the Maternal and Child Health Careers/ Research Initiatives for Student Enhancement-Undergraduate Program (MCHC/RISE-UP) internship programs in coordination with the chief diversity officer.
 Dr. McRoy is a trained health services researcher with an interest in health equity and health disparities.
 She is committed to advancing health equity and has contributed to public health through her research on health equity and health outcomes with a focus on children and immigrant populations.
 She has held positions in research, consulting and has served as faculty in several institutions of higher education.

 Education